natalieagus/natalieagus.github.io/50002/50002problem_set_3.md

 You can refer to the notes <a href="https://natalieagus.github.io/50002/finite_state_machine.html" target="_blank">here</a> if you need to revise.

 ### Classifying FSM (Basic)
-The diagram below illustrates the FSM diagram of a machine that does edge detection.
+The diagram below illustrates the FSM diagram of a machine that has the same purpose.
 The circle that is bolded signifies the starting state.
-Diagram A and Diagram B both have the *same logic*, that is to detect the presence of an edge.

 State whether the following is *true or false* and explain your answer:
 * **Statement 1:** *"Diagram A illustrates a Mealy machine."*
 * **Statement 2:** *"Diagram B can be further minimized."*

+What is the *purpose* of these FSMs?

 <img src="https://www.dropbox.com/s/ssyur5zn29v5rsq/fsmmeally.png?raw=1" width="70%" height="70%">